audioboy77/OpenMP3/readme.txt

-See the [resources] folder for usage example
+See the [resources] folder for notes and usage example